ART(IST) MUST BE BEAUTIFUL - The Agony, the Bliss, the Transformational Healing Power of Art

 And that belly with its—no!

 She’ll get to all those tummy-tuckers and those butt-cheek-puckers later in her rainbow-striped shorts and knee-high athletic socks.
-(It is not yet the era of the Jazzercise Queen in a leotard-verging-into-thong over tights.
-That will come soon.)
+(This is the mid-70s, man.
+Not yet the era of the Jazzercise Babe in a leotard-verging-into-thong over tights.
+That is yet to come.)

 For now, she is naked and she is brushing and she is chanting what she must.
 “Art must be beautiful.
 Artist must be beautiful.
 Art must be beautiful.
 Artist must be beautiful.
 Art must be beautiful.
 Artist must be beautiful.
 Art must be beautiful.
 Artist must be beautiful.
 Art must be beautiful.
 Artist must be beautiful...”